CAAPIM/layer7-operator/example/advanced/README.md

 These are defined in your Gateway CR spec.
 External Keys reference existing Kubernetes Secrets, the Operator watches these secrets and will automatically
 - Update your Gateways if a referenced secret changes
 - Update your Gateways if the CR spec changes

+##### Note that the kubernetes.io/tls secret brcmlabs does not exist in this example.
+If you would like to try out this functionality you will need to create and reference a kubernetes.io/tls secret.
 ```
 apiVersion: security.brcmlabs.com/v1
 kind: Gateway